voxel51/fiftyone/docs/source/integrations/transformers.rst

     session = fo.launch_app(dataset)

-Alternatively, you can use FiftyOne's `transformers` utilities to explicitly convert the transformer model to a :class:`fiftyone.core.Model` instance and then run inference:
+Alternatively, you can use FiftyOne's `transformers` utilities to explicitly convert the transformer model to a :class:`FiftyOneTransformer <fiftyone.utils.transformers.FiftyOneTransformer>` instance and then run inference:

 .. code-block:: python
     :linenos: